 Step 1: Make the Dough

-- Cut the almond paste into slices.
-Add to the bowl of a food processor with the sugar and almond extract.
-Blend until combined; the texture should look like wet sand.
+To Start: You’ll cut the almond paste into slices, which makes it easier to blend in a food processor.
+Add the sugar and almond extract, and blend until combined.
+The texture should look like wet sand.

-- In a separate small bowl, whisk the eggs white until frothy.
-Don’t over think this.
-Just get in there and whisk it up.
+Now, in a separate small bowl, whisk the egg white until frothy.
+Don’t overthink this.
 It literally takes 20 seconds.
+Then add it to the food processor along with the flour.

-- Bake the cookies, center rack, for 20 minutes @ 325 F/160 C (check at the 18 minute mark).
+Bake the cookies, center rack, for 20 minutes @ 325 F/160 C (check at the 18 minute mark).
 Do not over bake.
-They will be pale in color, slightly soft in the center (almost underdone looking) with a golden brown exterior edge.
+They will be pale, slightly soft in the center (almost underdone looking) with a golden brown exterior edge.
 This is perfect.
+Cool for 10 minutes.
+Dust with optional powdered sugar before serving.

 Make Ahead Options

-Option #2: Freeze the Cookies.
-Bake the cookies from start to finish.
-Freeze up to 1 month in an airtight container.
-Defrost at room temperature.
-I like to spread them out on a baking sheet.
+Option #2: Freeze the Cookies: Bake the cookies from start to finish.
+Once completely cool, freeze up to one month in an airtight container.
+Defrost at room temperature (I like to spread them out on a baking sheet).

 By signing up, you agree to receive emails from The Clever Carrot.
 Unsubscribe at any time.